CyberMiles/tim-research/rust/rust.md

 println!("Foo is {} and bar is {}", foo, bar);
 ```
 #### Strings on the heap
-Use the following which creates a mutable String which can manage memory on the heap
+Use the following which creates a mutable String which can manage memory on the heap.
+The ```String::from``` syntax is that of an "associated function" we cover this in the next section.
 ```
 let s = String::from("initial contents");
 println!("{}", s);